vicdebweb/vicdebweb/README.md

 - [👨‍💻 Personal Portfolio]
   Minimalist design inspired by modern web portfolios, with smooth animations and technical focus.

+- [🎮 Tic Tac Toe Game]
+Classic Tic Tac Toe game built with HTML, CSS and JavaScript.
+Simple & Clean UI and responsive design, showcasing DOM manipulation and game logic handling.

 ---

 ### 🔎 Currently...

 - 🧪 Transitioning from the healthcare field.
-- 🚀 Building my GitHub and LinkedIn profiles.
 - 🔍 Looking for my first job as a web developer.

 ---